 Included in tuition is a $1,300 annual fee which includes but is not limited to technology, on-campus meals, membership in The Ethel Walker School Parents Association (EWSPA), student activity fees, and some health center fees, including routine use, and flu shots.
 For some trips, participating students may be charged.

 Riding lessons, private music lessons and private tutoring services have additional costs.
-Health insurance is available at an additional fee.
+Health insurance is available only for international students at an additional fee.

 Dean of Students Office